 Our Military Student Advancement Office aims to serve students in their transition into civilian and student life.
-Beginning with a unique orientation session that works within WOW, we are here to support students by promoting community, fellowshipping and offering encouragement as they become familiar with The Master’s College.
+Beginning with a unique orientation session that works within WOW, we are here to support students by promoting community, fellowshipping and offering encouragement as they become familiar with The Master’s University.
 Through special events and forums, we seek to provide opportunities for involvement in all areas of the campus.
-Whether students have served in the military, are serving, planning to serve, or involved in a ROTC program, we seek to be a resource during their time at TMC.
+Whether students have served in the military, are serving, planning to serve, or involved in a ROTC program, we seek to be a resource during their time at TMU.
 Our office is also available to assist the students in answering any questions they may have regarding military educational benefits, such as the GI Bill and Tuitions Assistance.

 Mentorship from student veterans is promoted to prepare ROTC cadets for the challenges of military life as Christian leaders.
 Opportunity exists for ROTC cadets interested in chaplaincy to continue onto seminary before entering active duty or reserve status.